Stillpoint-Software/GoodThingsFromScratch/_pages/about.md

 > Let things taste of what they are.
 >    \- Alice Waters

-***WINE*** I’ve had the opportunity to work with some spectacular wine collections.
-As Wine Director and Cellar Master at The Inn at Little Washington, I was responsible for managing a 92-page wine list and overseeing a cellar with more than 29,000 bottles and 2,400 labels; where I was fortunate enough to earn a Grand Spectator Award for the wine list.
+***WINE \-***  I’ve had the opportunity to work with some spectacular wine collections.
+As Wine Director and Cellar Master at The Inn at Little Washington, I was responsible for managing a 92-page wine list and overseeing a cellar with more than 29,000 bottles and 2,400 labels.

-At Michel Richard's **Citronelle**, and **RANGE & Aggio** by Bryan Voltaggio, I was recruited by, and worked  alongside, three different Master Sommeliers.
+Over the years I have been fortunate enough to earn a to earn a Grand Spectator Award, and to be recruited by, and work alongside, three different Master Sommeliers.
 Their mentorship, and friendship, helped shaped my approach to wine.
 Whether it’s selecting the perfect pairing for an intimate dinner or curating a list for a large event, I’ve always focused on making wine approachable, exciting, and, above all, fun.

 <div class="gallery-box">
   <div class="gallery2">